 Digital Literacy & Communication Skills

-Hands-on content creation builds digital literacy skills while increasing engagement.
-Students learn to post articles, create educational videos, and use digital tools, developing skills essential for lifelong learning and career readiness.
+Hands-on content creation builds digital literacy development and boosts student engagement.
+Students post articles, design educational carousels, and create YouTube educational channels.
+They also practice communication skills and creative expression using digital tools, developing skills needed for lifelong learning and career success.

 Real-Time Feedback & Adaptivity